devgithinji/Git-Refresher-Notes/readme.md

 if a branch is deleted check the actual commit has of the deleted branch using the above command then checkout to the specific commitId which will create a detached head then create a new branch with the name of the deleted branch

+##### Git merge

+Git merge types are divided into:

+Fast forward and Non Fast-forward (Recursive, Octopus, Ours, Subtree)

+Fast forward merge is a merge that works if no additional commit was added in master after feature branch was created its just moves the HEAD forward but does not create a new commit

+###### Git Squash

+Keyword used to combine many commits of a feature branch to the master as a single commit while merging with the master branch

+`git merge --squash feature`

+then

+`git commit -m"name of new commit"`

+In Recursive merge a merge commit is added used when the master branch and feature branch have additional commits after the faeture branch was created

+`git merge -no-ff feature`

+###### Git Rebase

+When to apply Git rebase:

+1: when you have new commits in the master while working in the feature branch

+2: when your feature  relies on additional commits in the master branch

+Rebase re-writes code history so not safe to use in remote repos

+###### Cherry Pick

+Cherry pick used for applying some commit from one feature branch to master branch if you made a mistake and commited a file in the wrong branch but you dont want merge the whole branch

+`git cherry-pick <commitId>`

+###### Git Tags

+Tags are used to make a point as a specific point in git history.
+They are used to mark a commit stage as relevant

+Types of tags involve 1: anotated tag 2: Light weight tag which are both similar but diffrent in the case of the amount of metadata stores

+Annotated Tags are tags that store extra Metadata like developer name, email, date and more `git tag <tagname> -m"tag message"`

+Lightweight tag `git tag <tagname>`

+We create a tag when
+1: we want to create a release point for stable version of your code
+2: we want to create a historical point that you can refer to reuse in feature

+`git tag <tag name> <commitId>` if you don't provide the commitId the default branch commit will be tagged

+`git tag` to list all the availabe tags in our repository

+`git tag show <tagname>` to show details of a particular tag

+Git push tags

+`git push origin <tagname>` //pushing  a single tag

+`git push orgin --tags or git push --tags` //pushing all available tags at once

+Delete a tag

+`git tag -d <tagname>` delete one tag `git tag -d <tag1> <tag2>` //delete multiple tags

+`git push origin -d <tagname>`  //delete a specified tag from the remote server `git push origin -d <tagname> <tagname2>` //delete multiple remote tags

+Git Checkout Tags

+`git checkout <tagname>` //create a detached head